flapjack/flapjack.io/source/docs/1.0/development/Gathering-internal-statistics-with-collectd.md

+## Gathering internal statistics with collectd

-Here is an example configuration file:
+Here is an example collectd configuration file:

 ```
 LoadPlugin "curl_json"